niolabs/docs/docs/blocks/block-development.md

   1. Blocks can be simple, generic, and reusable.
 Examples of generic blocks can be found in the [nio-blocks GitHub repository](https://github.com/nio-blocks).
 Blocks developed with this approach have a single function and you can chain blocks together to develop complex behaviors.

   2. Blocks can be complex or built for a single use.
 You would not likely use this block for more than the service it was defined for.
 For example, a block might contain a script to run a series of calculations for a model.
 Instead of a complicated chain of blocks, a single block may encompass the entire model.
 You could also design a single block to parse a Tweet in a unique way that would not be reused.

 If the function you need does not exist in [nio-blocks](https://github.com/nio-blocks), you can easily create a custom block.

 To create a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
 The block template includes the basic {{ book.product }} block class as well as placeholders for the block's requirements, specifications, release notes, and tests.
-See [`README.md`](https://github.com/nio-blocks/block_template)  for complete instructions.
+See the repository's [`README.md`](https://github.com/nio-blocks/block_template) for complete instructions.

 ## Developing Your Block